yuzifq/TrafficMonitor-traffic-stats/README.En.md

 A TrafficMonitor plugin for monitoring **per-process network traffic** in real time and in accumulated history.

+This project is a third-party plugin for [TrafficMonitor](https://github.com/zhongyang219/TrafficMonitor).
+It is not part of the official TrafficMonitor project.

 ## Features

 - Real-time upload and download statistics for each process